Lastbilshjulet/anna/README.md

 ### Music Commands
 - `/play [song]`: Plays a song in the voice channel.
 - `/disconnect`: Disconnects the bot from the voice channel.
+- `/skip`: Skips the currently playing song.
+- `/volume ?[volume]`: Gets or sets the volume of the current song.

 ### Utility Commands
 - `/ping`: Checks the bot's latency.